dfinity/portal/blog/features/replica-signed-queries.md

 - `identity (principal)`: the principal of the node producing the signature.

-Queries also include a request ID, which is a SHA256 hash of the query's contents.
+The actual parts that are signed include the query response from the execution layer, the timestamp and the request ID of the query, which is a SHA256 hash of the query's contents.
 With this `request_id` value, signatures for one query cannot be confused or exchanged for another.

 Query response verification is done via agents, such as agent-rs and agent-js, and other agents developed by members of the IC community.
 Agents now introduce a new `AgentError` type that indicates a verification failure.